 Radley, A.S.
 (2023-2025) 'Perspective Category Theory'.
 Published on the Perspective Research Centre (PRC) website 2020 - 2025.

 Radley, A.S.
-(2020-2025) the 'Dictionary of Perspective', book in preparation.
+(2026) the 'Dictionary of Perspective'.
 The dictionary began as a card index system of perspective related definitions in the 1980s; before being transferred to a dBASE-3 database system on an IBM PC (1990s).
 Later the dictionary was made available on the web on the SUMS system (2002-2020).
 The current edition of the dictionary is a complete re-write of earlier editions, and is not sourced from the earlier (and now lost) editions.

 Veltman, K.H.
 (1994) 'The Sources of Perspective' - published as an online book (no images).
 Later published with images as 'The Encyclopaedia of Perspective' - Volumes 1, 2 - (2020) by Alan Stuart Radley at the Perspective Research Centre.